-server domain | 1server domain Change the default server to domain; 1server uses the initial server to look up information about domain, while server uses the current default server.
-If an authoritative answer can't be found, the names of servers that might have the answer are returned.
+server domain | lserver domain These commands change the default server to domain; lserver uses the initial server to look up information about domain, while server uses the current default server.
+If an authoritative answer cannot be found, the names of servers that might have the answer are returned.

-root not implemented
+root This command is not implemented.

-finger not implemented
+finger This command is not implemented.

-1s not implemented
+- 1s This command is not implemented.

-view not implemented
+- view This command is not implemented.

-help not implemented
+- help This command is not implemented.

-? not implemented
+- ?
+This command is not implemented.

-exit Exits the program.
+- exit This command exits the program.

-set keyword[=value] This command is used to change state information that affects the lookups.
+- set keyword[=value] This command is used to change state information that affects the lookups.
 Valid keywords are:

-all Prints the current values of the frequently used options to set.
+- all This keyword prints the current values of the frequently used options to set.
 Information about the current default server and host is also printed.

-class=value Change the query class to one of:
+- class=value This keyword changes the query class to one of:

-IN the Internet class
+- IN the Internet class

-CH the Chaos class
+- CH the Chaos class

-HS the Hesiod class
+- HS the Hesiod class

-ANY wildcard
+- ANY wildcard

 The class specifies the protocol group of the information.

-(Default = IN; abbreviation = cl)
+The default is IN; the abbreviation for this keyword is cl.

-nodebug Turn on or off the display of the full response packet and any intermediate response packets when searching.
+- nodebug This keyword turns on or off the display of the full response packet, and any intermediate response packets, when searching.
+The default for this keyword is nodebug; the abbreviation for this keyword is [no]deb. - nod2 This keyword turns debugging mode on or off.

-(Default = nodebug; abbreviation = [no]deb)

-nod2 Turn debugging mode on or off.
 This displays more about what nslookup is doing.

-(Default = nod2)

-domain=name Sets the search list to name.

-nosearch If the lookup request contains at least one period but doesn't end with a trailing period, append the domain names in the domain search list to the request until an answer is received.
+The default is nod2. - domain=name This keyword sets the search list to name. - nosearch If the lookup request contains at least one period, but does not end with a trailing period, this keyword appends the domain names in the domain search list to the request until an answer is received.
+The default is search. - port=value This keyword changes the default TCP/UDP name server port to value from its default, port 53.
+The abbreviation for this keyword is po. - querytype=value | type=value This keyword changes the type of the information query to value.

-(Default = search)

-port=value Change the default TCP/UDP name server port to value.

-(Default = 53; abbreviation = po)

-querytype=value | type=value | Change the type of the information query.

-(Default = A and then AAAA; abbreviations = q, ty)
+The defaults are A and then AAAA; the abbreviations for these keywords are q and ty.

-Note: It is only possible to specify one query type, only the default behavior looks up both when an alternative is not specified.
+Please note that it is only possible to specify one query type.
+Only the default behavior looks up both when an alternative is not specified.

-norecurse Tell the name server to query other servers if it does not have the information.

-(Default = recurse; abbreviation = [no]rec)

-ndots=number Set the number of dots (label separators) in a domain that will disable searching.
-Absolute names always stop searching.

-retry=number Set the number of retries to number.

-timeout=number Change the initial timeout interval for waiting for a reply to number seconds.

-novc Always use a virtual circuit when sending requests to the server.

-(Default = novc)
+- norecurse This keyword tells the name server to query other servers if it does not have the information.
+The default is recurse; the abbreviation for this keyword is [no]rec. - ndots=number This keyword sets the number of dots (label separators) in a domain that disables searching.
+Absolute names always stop searching. - retry=number This keyword sets the number of retries to number. - timeout=number This keyword changes the initial timeout interval to wait for a reply to number, in seconds. - novc This keyword indicates that a virtual circuit should always be used when sending requests to the server. novc is the default.

-nofail Try the next nameserver if a nameserver responds with SERVFAIL or a referral (nofail) or terminate query (fail) on such a response.
+nofail This keyword tries the next nameserver if a nameserver responds with SERVFAIL or a referral (nofail), or terminates the query (fail) on such a response.
+The default is nofail.